On the publication day of The Last Queen, read an extract from Clive Irving's book below...

 Altrincham’s assertion that the monarchy might not survive unless the Queen was transformed in voice and attitude rested, in turn, on a basic assertion that the monarchy was ‘out of touch’.
 It was a charge that would recur for decades, culminating in the way the Queen and the palace reacted to the death of Princess Diana in 1997.
 But what did ‘out of touch’ actually mean – or, rather, what would it take for them to become ‘in touch’?
 Was such a transformation ever going to be compatible with sustaining the legend of the monarchy?
 At this moment in 1957 it could truly be said that to her subjects and the world, the young woman on the throne was an enigma clothed in the garments of a legend, and the legend was dominant.

-Want to find out more about the woman behind hte legend?
-The Last Queen is currently £10 on the Biteback website: buy it here.
+Want to find out more about the woman behind the legend?
+Buy your copy of The Last Queen here.